 Drop-in is open EVERY DAY from 12:30pm – 5:00pm.
-Youth have access to food, clothing, showers, laundry, internet access, and hygiene items.
+Youth have access to food, clothing, showers, laundry, internet access, clothing and hygiene items.
 In addition, they have access to education, medical care, legal services, and more.
-Youth age 24 and under are welcome to utilize these services.
+Youth ages 24 and under are welcome to utilize these services free of charge.

 Overnight Emergency Shelter:

 Our shelter is open nightly from 5:00pm – 8:00am.
 Twelve youth per night can stay in our shelter, safe from the streets and elements.
-Case managers assist with long-term housing options, a pathway toward family reunification, education, and employment support.
-Residents have access to optional aftercare services.
-Youth age 20 and under are welcome to utilize this service.
+Case Managers assist with long-term housing options, a pathway toward family reunification, education, and employment support.
+Residents have access to optional aftercare services as well.
+Youth ages 20 and under are welcome to utilize this service free of charge.

-Youth in our RHY program are provided the following services:
+Youth at The Source are provided the following services:

 - Safe shelter